 - Census Population Estimate: The Census population estimate.

 - Monovalent Booster Doses: Number of Monovalent COVID-19 vaccine doses administered to fully vaccinated individuals as a Booster.
 Monovalent vaccines provide protection against the original coronavirus strain.

-- Bivalent Booster Doses: Number of Bivalent COVID-19 vaccine doses administered to fully vaccinated individuals as a Booster.
+- Bivalent Doses: Number of Bivalent COVID-19 vaccine doses administered as a booster or part of a primary series.
 Bivalent vaccines provide protection against the original coronavirus strain and the omicron variant.
-Bivalent boosters became available in the fall of 2022.
+Bivalent boosters became available in the fall of 2022

 - Iowa healthcare providers administering COVID-19 vaccines are required to enroll in the Iowa Immunization Registry Information System (IRIS) and report COVID-19 doses administered to IRIS within 24 hours as part of the CDC COVID-19 Vaccination Program Provider Agreement.